mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 |  :---:  |  :---:  |
 | <img src="results/figs/own/SensorConnectData_62_ZV_LSTM_filtered.png" alt="ZV labels produced with robust ZUPT (LSTM filtered) detector" width=400 height=auto> | <img src="results/figs/own/SensorConnectData_62_SHS_WCF.png" alt="trajectory obtained with robust ZUPT detector (LSTM) aided (Error-State Kalman Filter based) foot-mounted INS" width=400 height=auto> |

-<h4>Experiment 63 (Compensated IMU data)</h4>
+<h4>Experiment 63 (compensated IMU data)</h4>

-<p align="justify">The experiment was carried out in Science Road (Engineering Building, 2<sup>nd</sup> floor).
-A video recording of the action trajectory is available for <a href="https://www.youtube.com/shorts/V-1LTix4K7Y">viewing</a>.
-The pace is faster than experiment 61.
-Should be compared to experiment 61 and 65.</p>
+<p align="justify">The experiment was carried out in the Martyr Teacher Necmettin Yilmaz Hallway.
+Pedestrian 3, who is 5"11' tall, walked all the way to the end of the hallway at a slow pace.
+Subsequently, the pedestrian returned back to the start point at a higher pace.
+A video recording of the action trajectory is available for <a href="https://youtube.com/shorts/6sTDNu-OFLc">viewing</a>.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |